How a plagiarism check helps you

 Citation Machine Plus: Your go-to writing source

-So now’s the time to stop stressing over grammar, accidentally plagiarizing others, and citation concerns.
+So now’s the time to stop stressing over writing errors, accidentally plagiarizing others, and citation concerns.
 Let Citation Machine Plus help you write well!
-It’s the writing companion that will take your academic writing to the next level, and it will give you all the tools you need to become an excellent writer and communicator both in and out of academic contexts.
+It’s the writing companion that can help to take your academic writing to the next level, and it will give you tools you need to become a better writer both in and out of academic contexts.

 Turning in essays for class can be stressful enough on its own, but that stress can just get compounded with worries about grammar and citations.
 There’s no need to stress when Citation Machine Plus is at your disposal!
-It’s tools are easy to use, all-in-one platform that takes all the worry out of writing a paper.
+Its tools are easy to use, all-in-one platform that helps take the worry out of writing a paper when it comes to grammar and citations.
 Check for everything you need, all in one place, and learn more about how to make your writing truly shine.

 Whether you need a quick check of your conjunction, noun, or verb usage, a complete grammar check, a thorough plagiarism tool, or reliable help citing sources, invest in a subscription to what we believe to be one of the most user-friendly citation tools online—Citation Machine Plus!

 Let’s be honest, citations are a hassle.
 But the great thing about a paid or free online plagiarism checker is that you can pull double duty: when you check for plagiarism, you’re also checking to see if you’ve left out any citations!
 We wanted students and authors to have a one-stop shop when it comes to citing; a citation creation tool at your beck and call.